duwcston/PokeGo/README.md

 # PokeGo

-A Pokemon simulator game with turn-based battle play.
+A Pokemon simulator game with turn-based battle.
 Written in [Go](https://golang.org) using [Ebitengine](https://ebiten.org) and UDP Protocol for communicating.

 ## Requirements